How to Resolve NET::ERR_SSL_PROTOCOL_ERROR in Chrome?

 8. Take Care of Firewall and Antivirus Settings

 The firewall of your PC can also be a culprit behind the ERR_SSL_PROTOCOL_ERROR.
 It may block some of the IP addresses of the websites.
-Hence, you need to check the firewall settings and see if the website IP address is there.
+Hence, you must check the firewall settings and see if the website IP address exists.
 If it is, remove it and try opening the link.

 Conclusion

-Hence, if you are facing the ERR_SSL_PROTOCOL_ERROR on your chrome browser, there are multiple ways to fix it.
-However, we can point out and say that this method is going to work for you.
-You are free to try all of them one after the other to see which one works for you.
+Hence, if you are facing this error, you are free to try all of them one after the other to see which one works for you.
 Rest if you want to get a new SSL certificate, CheapSSLWeb is the place for you.

 Janki Mehta